nwright-nz/Idol.NET/README.md

 # Idol.NET

 A .NET client library for the HP IDOL OnDemand API's.
-Work very much in progress, and at present only synchronous calls will work.
+Work in progress, and at present only synchronous calls will work.
 Async coming...

 You will need an API key for IDOL OnDemand - get one here : https://www.idolondemand.com/signup.html See this post for more info on creating your key: https://nwrightnz.wordpress.com/2015/07/08/hello-world/